ichlubna/luantiLKG/README.md

 Subp=0.000130208
 CameraFocusStep=0.001
 CameraSpacingStep=0.001
+Quilt=0
 ```

 In minetest.conf file it is necessary to set:
 ```
 3d_mode = lkg
+enable_post_processing = true
+enable_shaders = true
 ```
+OpenGL 3 is necessary to be enabled in CMake and legacy OpenGL disabled.

 And it is recommended to set also the following parameters according to the visual appearance: